saveyak/FusionTable-Map-custom-legend/README.md

 ##Point map instructions

-1) Design your Google Fusion Table with two parallel data columns, such as TypeText (such as A, B, C) and TypeNumber (1, 2, 3), and also a Location column (such as addresses, or two columns of latitude & longitude coordinates).
+1) Design your Google Fusion Table with two parallel data columns, such as TypeText (such as A, B, C) and TypeNumber (1, 2, 3), and also a Location column (such as a geocoded addresses, or two columns of latitude & longitude coordinates).
 In each row, the TypeText must match your TypeNumber (e.g. A = 1, B = 2, etc.), and if you change one value, you must change the other.
 For basics on designing Google Fusion Table maps, see my Data Visualization book at http://epress.trincoll.edu/dataviz

 2) Create your Google Fusion Table, create the Map, change feature styles, select points > marker icon > buckets, and choose your numerical data column (such as TypeNumber).
 Change settings to display your colored points on the map.
 Do NOT create an automatic legend here.